dendisuhubdy/hft/README.md

 Currently, the repository opened the strategy code, exchange api code, backtest code, complementary tools code.
-For the base part of strategy, I just make it as a dynamic library in external, ok to use, but code is not included here, the reason is that something i am now still debugging, reconstructing, and thinking. if you have any questions on this part, contract me.
+For the base part of strategy, I just make it as a dynamic library in external, ok to use, but code is not included here, the reason is that something i am now still debugging, reconstructing, and thinking. if you have any questions on this part, email me.

 ### Author:
 * XinYu Huang